MD2Korg/howto.md2k.org/docs/smartphone/index.md

 | [Data stream plotter](https://github.com/MD2Korg/mCerebrum-Plotter)                   | [latest release](https://github.com/MD2Korg/mCerebrum-Plotter/releases/latest) |
 | [DataKit](https://github.com/MD2Korg/mCerebrum-DataKit)                               | [latest release](https://github.com/MD2Korg/mCerebrum-DataKit/releases/latest) |

+## Background
+mCerebrum is backed by 9 years of software development on the [Fieldstream](http://www.fieldstream.org/) and [AutoSense](https://sites.google.com/site/autosenseproject/) projects which yielded in excess of 20,000 hours of wearable sensor data from a variety of lab and field studies with hundreds of participants.
+Over 27 research articles (with over 400 citations) have been published using analysis of these data (see list of articles below; go here for citations). mCerebrum is based on these extensive experiences with real-life high-frequency sensor data and its analysis for both technology and health research.

+The signal processing for Fieldstream and AutoSense were on a Matlab batch-processing codebase that operates on data after a participant has returned the data collection device to the lab.
+Therefore, no real-time sensor-triggered notifications or interventions were possible with the existing framework and furthermore, the codebase does not lend itself well to distributed processing for scalable application performance.

+## Novelty of MD2K
+mCerebrum, on the other hand, is designed to be compatible with mobile platforms so as to support real-time signal processing of high-frequency data streams in excess of 800 hertz, while meeting quality of service requirements for the mobile platform.
+In addition, mCerebrum is designed as an open-source project so that it can be easily used by the community and modified to suit specific research needs.

 ## Software Release Schedule
 - Major `X.0.0` software updates will occur approximately once per year